Qbeast-io/qbeast-spark/docs/ColumnsToIndexSelector.md

   def MAX_COLUMNS_TO_INDEX: Int

   /**
-   * Chooses the columns to index without limiting the number of columns.
+   * Selects the columns to index given a DataFrame
    * @param data
    *   the data to index
    * @return
    */
-  def chooseColumnsToIndex(data: DATA): Seq[String]
+  def selectColumnsToIndex(data: DATA): Seq[String] =
+    selectColumnsToIndex(data, MAX_COLUMNS_TO_INDEX)

   /**
-   * Chooses the columns to index.
+   * Selects the columns to index with a given number of columns to index
    * @param data
    *   the data to index
    * @param numColumnsToIndex
-   *   the number of columns to index if not specified, the default value is
+   *   the number of columns to index
-   *   MAX_NUM_COLUMNS_TO_INDEX
    * @return
-   *   A sequence with the names of the columns to index */ def chooseColumnsToIndex(data: DATA, numColumnsToIndex: Int): Seq[String]
+   *   A sequence with the names of the columns to index */ def selectColumnsToIndex(data: DATA, numColumnsToIndex: Int): Seq[String]

 }

 ```

-### SparkAutoIndexer
+### SparkColumnsToIndexSelector

-`SparkAutoIndexer` is the first implementation of the AutoIndexer process.
+`SparkColumnsToIndexSelector` is the first implementation of the `ColumnsToIndexSelector` process.
 Is designed to work with Apache Spark DataFrames and **provides functionality to automatically select columns for indexing based on certain criteria**.

 The steps are the following: